 Matt Carlson points out how algorithmic reporting may challenge journalistic authority.
-His paper includes an account of the formative period for Narrative Science, one of the pioneers in Natural Language Processing (NLP) for journalism companies.
+His paper includes an account of the formative period for Narrative Science, one of the pioneers in applications for news companies using natural language processing (NLP).

 - Matt Carlson, Department of Communication, St. Louis University.

 SEE FULL PAPER Published version [fee]

 Carlson, M. (2015) ‘The Robotic Reporter: Automated journalism and the redefinition of labor, compositional forms, and journalistic authority,’ Digital Journalism, 3:3, 416-431, DOI: 10.1080/21670811.2014.976412